 What Are Meal Replacement Shakes?

-Meal Replacement Shakes are exactly what they sound like: Shakes or smoothies formulated to replace a meal, with all the vitamins, minerals, and other healthy goodies you would normally find in a typical meal.
+Meal replacement shakes are exactly what they sound like: Shakes or smoothies formulated to replace a meal, with all the vitamins, minerals, and other healthy goodies you would normally find in a typical meal.

-The Benefits of Taking Meal Replacement Shakes
+The Benefits of Taking Meal Replacements

 So, why would you want to substitute something that needs to be blended or stirred over your usual lunch or snack?
 Well, a number of good reasons: